-National Visa Center 31 Rochester Avenue, Suite 200 Portsmouth, NH 03801-2915 information on your relative to the designated U.S. Embassy or consulate abroad.
+National Visa Center 32 Rochester Avenue Portsmouth, NH 03801-2909

+Please include a letter with information regarding your relative, a copy of your Naturalization Certificate, and a copy of the petition approval notice.
+Once the NVC is notified that the petitioner has been naturalized, the NVC will immediately send the visa information on your relative to the designated U.S. Embassy or consulate abroad.
 To confirm that your approved petition has been forwarded to the NVC, you can contact the NVC's automated recorded message system at 1-603-334-0700 and, with a touchtone telephone, enter your USCIS receipt number.